Aliases for AKAP8 Gene

 GeneCards Summary for AKAP8 Gene

 AKAP8 (A-Kinase Anchoring Protein 8) is a Protein Coding gene.
-Among its related pathways are Signal transduction_PKA signaling and Activation of cAMP-Dependent PKA.
+Diseases associated with AKAP8 include Long Qt Syndrome.
+Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
 Gene Ontology (GO) annotations related to this gene include protein kinase A regulatory subunit binding.
 An important paralog of this gene is AKAP8L.

 Anchoring protein that mediates the subcellular compartmentation of cAMP-dependent protein kinase (PKA type II) (PubMed:9473338).
 Acts as an anchor for a PKA-signaling complex onto mitotic chromosomes, which is required for maintenance of chromosomes in a condensed form throughout mitosis.
 Recruits condensin complex subunit NCAPD2 to chromosomes required for chromatin condensation; the function appears to be independent from PKA-anchoring (PubMed:10601332, PubMed:10791967, PubMed:11964380).
 May help to deliver cyclin D/E to CDK4 to facilitate cell cycle progression (PubMed:14641107).
 Required for cell cycle G2/M transition and histone deacetylation during mitosis.
 In mitotic cells recruits HDAC3 to the vicinity of chromatin leading to deacetylation and subsequent phosphorylation at 'Ser-10' of histone H3; in this function may act redundantly with AKAP8L (PubMed:16980585).
 Involved in nuclear retention of RPS6KA1 upon ERK activation thus inducing cell proliferation (PubMed:22130794).
 May be involved in regulation of DNA replication by acting as scaffold for MCM2 (PubMed:12740381).
 Enhances HMT activity of the KMT2 family MLL4/WBP7 complex and is involved in transcriptional regulation.
 In a teratocarcinoma cell line is involved in retinoic acid-mediated induction of developmental genes implicating H3 'Lys-4' methylation (PubMed:23995757).
 May be involved in recruitment of active CASP3 to the nucleus in apoptotic cells (PubMed:16227597).
 May act as a carrier protein of GJA1 for its transport to the nucleus (PubMed:26880274).
 Seems to involved in modulation of rDNA transcription.
 Preferentially binds GC-rich DNA in vitro and associates to GC-rich ribosomal RNA promoters (PubMed:26683827).
 Involved in modulation of Toll-like receptor signaling.
 Required for the cAMP-dependent suppression of TNF-alpha in early stages of LPS-induced macrophage activation; the function probably implicates targeting of PKA to NFKB1 (By similarity).